DoaaTawfik0/Automated-Greenhouse-Project/README.md

 4. **Real-Time Monitoring**:
    - The LCD display shows real-time measurements from all sensors, allowing for easy monitoring of the greenhouse conditions.

+5. **Alarm**: For integating any error or emegency state such that temperature below 15 or upper 30

 ## Installation
 1. **Hardware Setup**: